keuperj/keuper-labs/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-This private website aggregates research from several closely cooperating labs from multiple institutions.
+This private website aggregates research from closely cooperating labs from multiple institutions.
 Please refer to the individual lab sites linked below for contact details or write us a mail...

 {:.center}